guildxyz/guild-gated-contracts/USAGE.md

    For more info on what these are, refer to the [docs](docs/RequestGuildRole.md#constructor).
    For the LINK token's address on different chains check [this page](https://docs.chain.link/docs/link-token-contracts).
    Guide to find a suitable oracle job [here](https://docs.chain.link/docs/listing-services/#find-a-job).
+Look for a GET > UINT256 job.

 4. You'll probably want to store the id of the role you want to gate with.
 It's a `uint96` for gas optimization reasons.
    To get the id of your preferred role, you can use the following enpoint: `https://api.guild.xyz/v1/guild/[your-guild-id]`, where _[your-guild-id]_ is the id of your Guild.